ncatlab/nlab-content/pages/5/4/6/8/18645/content.md

 **Acknowledgement**

-These notes profited greatly from discussions with [[Igor Khavkine]].
+Whatever is correct and stable in these notes profited greatly from discussions with [[Igor Khavkine]].
+Further helpful comments on the notes were made by [[Arnold Neumaier]].
+Thanks also to [[Kasia Rejzner]] for helpful replies.

 $\,$
 $\,$